Topological properties of multilayer magnon insulators: Thermal Hall Effect

 \section{Thermal Hall Effect}

-{\flushleft T}hermal Hall conductance is a useful response function to accurately characterize the topological nature of 2D magnonic materials~\cite{OwerreMono,MookHall,MurakamiPRB} and it given by with $c_2(\rho)=(1+\rho)\left(\log\frac{1+\rho}{\rho}\right)^2-(\log\rho)^2-2Li_2(-\rho)$, where $k_{B}$ is the Boltzmann constant, $\hbar$ is the Planck's constant, $T$ is the temperature, $\rho$ is the Bose-Einstein distribution, and $Li_2(\rho)$ is the polylogarithm function.
+{\flushleft T}hermal Hall conductance is a useful response function to accurately characterize the topological nature of 2D magnonic materials~\cite{OwerreMono,MookHall,MurakamiPRB} and it given by with $c_2(\rho)=(1+\rho)\left(\ln\frac{1+\rho}{\rho}\right)^2-(\ln\rho)^2-2Li_2(-\rho)$, where $k_{B}$ is the Boltzmann constant, $\hbar$ is the Planck's constant, $T$ is the temperature, $\rho$ is the Bose-Einstein distribution, and $Li_2(\rho)$ is the polylogarithm function.
 We notice that the magnitude of the conductance is governed by both the weight function $c_2(\rho)$, where $\rho$ is the Bose-Einstein distribution, and the Berry curvature as calculated in Eq. \ref{eq:BC}.
 While the Berry curvature is primarily a function of the variables $J_z/D_1$ and $D_2/D_1$, $c_2(\rho)$ is a function of temperature $T$.
 Fig.~\ref{fig:TPT}a shows the parameter values of $J_z/D_1$ and $D_2/D_1$ over which we explore the topological properties of the multilayer.
 Thus, we can ask the question at what value of the temperature should the conductance be evaluated such that the non-trivial (if any) nature of the TPTs may be accurately captured?
 Because each band in our energy spectrum has a non-vanishing Chern number, and therefore a non-trivial Berry curvature, for every phase considered in our parameter space we would like to ensure that $c_2(\rho)$ captures their contribution.
 This can be achieved by taking $T$ as high as possible below the thermal disordering temperature of the multilayer.
 That is, we will take the high temperature limit as a figure of merit, with the caveat that within this approximation spin wave modes have not become completely thermally disordered to transition to a paramagnetic region.
 The high enough temperature ensures that every band has an equal occupancy as per the Bose-Einstein distribution.
-In fact, this approximation does not differ significantly from several physically meaningful values of temperature for our energy spectrum as shown in Appendix \ref{sec:appendixB} Fig \ref{fig:c2}.
-Therefore, in order to characterize the thermal Hall conductance response of our system we will use the high temperature limit of Eq.~\eqref{eq:kappa} given by \cite{MookHall}
+Therefore, in order to characterize the thermal Hall conductance response of our system we will use the high temperature limit of Eq.~\eqref{eq:kappa} given by (see deriviation in Appendix~\ref{sec:appendixB})~\cite{MookHall}

+In practice, the high-temperature limit is bounded by the magnetic ordering temperature of the system.
+For the case of 2D CrI$_3$ the Curie temperature is 45K~\cite{Huang2017}.
+For this work we assume the magnetic ordering is mainly determined by $J$ and the tuning of $J_z$ and $D$ does little to effect this.